Tues 09/12 Zoom | Mon 09/25 In-person

-Last week you were introduced to the course syllabus and site.
-We also worked in groups to explore Creativity and the Design Process.
+Last week you were introduced to the Course Outline and site.
+We worked in groups to explore Creativity.
+You were also introduced to the Components of Art and worked with the Elements of Design Shape and Space and the Principle of Organization Balance.

-This week you will be introduced to the Components of Art , Degrees of Representation and the Principle of Organization Unity to work on Project 1.
+This week you will be formally introduced to how to critique continue to explore the Degrees of Representation by focusing on the Element of Design Line and the Principle of Organization Movement to work on Project 2.

 Homework Due for Class 2